Trader Joe’s cashiers have a reputation for flirting. CEO says there’s a good reason

-Did it seem like the cashier at Trader Joe’s was being more than just friendly while bagging your frozen mandarin orange chicken and 19-cent bananas?
-The company’s CEO understands why you may think that.
+(KTLA) – Did it seem like the cashier at Trader Joe’s was being more than just friendly while bagging your frozen mandarin orange chicken and 19-cent bananas?
+The company’s CEO understand why you may think that.

 In a recent episode on the Inside Trader Joe’s podcast, CEO Bryan Palbaum addressed the rumors that employees are trained to flirt with customers and said it’s just that – a rumor.